tom-halpin/pe-dojo-book/content/002h-brainstorming-ideas.md

 - Everyone has an equal voice.

-- Initial aim is for quantity over quality, so as soon as an idea occurs to them they are to add it to the board.
+- Initial aim is for quantity over quality. as soon as an idea occurs to them they are to add it to the board.

 The brainstorming session results in the following ideas.